I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nn-wudfddi-iwdfdeviceinitialize~r1.md

 <p> </p>

 ## -remarks
-<p> The driver calls the methods of this interface to set the properties for a new device object and passes this interface as an input to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a> method to create the new device object.</p>

-<p>Do not use  this interface after calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a>.</p>

-<p> The driver calls the methods of this interface to set the properties for a new device object and passes this interface as an input to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a> method to create the new device object.</p>
+<p> The driver calls the methods of this interface to set the properties for a new device object and passes this interface as an input to the <a href="wdf.iwdfdriver_createdevice">IWDFDriver::CreateDevice</a> method to create the new device object.</p>

-<p>Do not use  this interface after calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a>.</p>
+<p>Do not use  this interface after calling <a href="wdf.iwdfdriver_createdevice">IWDFDriver::CreateDevice</a>.</p>

 ## -requirements
 <table>